Thread Safety in Parallel Tests: The 3-Day Bug

 <suite name="Regression" parallel="methods" thread-count="4"> <!-- parallel="methods" is the most aggressive — requires full ThreadLocal discipline --> <test name="AllTests"> <classes> <class name="tests.LoginTests"/> <class name="tests.CheckoutTests"/> <class name="tests.SearchTests"/> </classes> </test></suite>Most teams I work with use parallel="methods" because it gives the best speed improvement.
 But it’s also the mode that’s least forgiving of shared state.
 If you’re getting intermittent failures with methods, try switching to classes temporarily.
 If failures disappear, your problem is shared state between methods — and you need more ThreadLocal.

-How to Verify Your Suite Is Actually Thread-Safe
+How Do You Verify Your Test Suite Is Thread-Safe?

-Passing once in parallel doesn’t prove thread safety.
-Thread safety bugs are probabilistic — they depend on timing, CPU load, and which tests happen to run on the same thread.
-Here’s how to actually verify:
+Run your parallel suite at least 10 times consecutively.
+A single passing run proves nothing because thread safety bugs are probabilistic — they depend on timing, CPU load, and which tests happen to run on the same thread.
+If even one run out of ten fails, you have a thread safety issue.
+Here’s the verification approach we use:

 # Run the suite 10 times in parallel — any failure in any run means thread safety issuefor i in {1..10}; do echo "Run $i of 10" mvn test -Dsurefire.parallel=methods -Dsurefire.threadCount=4 if [ $? -ne 0 ]; then echo "FAILED on run $i — thread safety issue detected" exit 1 fidoneecho "All 10 runs passed — suite is likely thread-safe"On the retail project, our suite passed 1 out of 1 parallel runs consistently.
 When we ran it 10 times, it failed on runs 3, 7, and 9.
 That’s a thread safety bug.
 If your suite passes 10 consecutive parallel runs, you can be reasonably confident it’s thread-safe — though “reasonably” is doing heavy lifting.
 We run 20 iterations before major releases.